 Click on this link to see our

 Policies and Procedures Page

 Certifying the Red Bull-Stratos Capsule for the Record Jump

-At the April meeting we'll talk with Robert A. Rowe about his experiences on the Red Bull-Stratos supersonic freefall experiment team.
+At the April meeting Robert A. Rowe talked about his experiences on the Red Bull-Stratos supersonic freefall experiment team.
 Rowe was responsible

 for certifying the Red Bull-Stratos capsule to an altitude of 123,000 feet to ensure it was safe for Felix Baumgartner to make his October 14, 2012,

 record-setting parachute jump from 127,852.4 feet.